iBz-04/Devseeker/README.md

 ### Vision

-By default, gpt-engineer expects text input via a `prompt` file.
+By default, devseeker expects text input via a `prompt` file.
 It can also accept image inputs for vision-capable models.
 This can be useful for adding UX or architecture diagrams as additional context for GPT Engineer.
 You can do this by specifying an image directory with the `—-image_directory` flag and setting a vision-capable model in the second CLI argument.

-E.g. `gpte projects/example-vision gpt-4-vision-preview --prompt_file prompt/text --image_directory prompt/images -i`
+E.g. `devseeker projects/example-vision gpt-4-vision-preview --prompt_file prompt/text --image_directory prompt/images -i`

 ### Open source, local and alternative models

-By default, gpt-engineer supports OpenAI Models via the OpenAI API or Azure OpenAI API, as well as Anthropic models.
+By default, devseeker supports OpenAI Models via the OpenAI API or Azure OpenAI API, as well as Anthropic models.

 With a little extra setup, you can also run with open source models like WizardCoder.
 See the [documentation](https://gpt-engineer.readthedocs.io/en/latest/open_models.html) for example instructions.

 ## Mission

-The gpt-engineer community mission is to **maintain tools that coding agent builders can use and facilitate collaboration in the open source community**.
+The devseeker community mission is to **maintain tools that coding agent builders can use and facilitate collaboration in the open source community**.

 If you are interested in contributing to this, we are interested in having you.